mathiasbno/o-manager/readme.md

 ## Import event data

 Now that you have your project up and running we can import some data.
 The scripts will import and save event data, all clubs, nations and runners in a given race.
-If a any of the abowe already excists in the database the script will skip them.
+If a any of the above already exists in the database the script will skip them.

 This is determined by the Eventor ID that is stored on each element.
-This id is not percisted across eventor instances, so if a runner has a user in both Norwegian and Swedish Eventor you'll end up with a "duplicate".
-Note that they are actually two seperate instancess and connected to races in their respective Eventor instances.
+This id is not persisted across Eventor instances, so if a runner has a user in both Norwegian and Swedish Eventor you'll end up with a "duplicate".
+Note that they are actually two separate instances and connected to races in their respective Eventor instances.

 ### First import

-In theori the scripts can import any race from any Eventor, but in this example we'll import a small race from the Norwegian Eventor.
+In theory the scripts can import any race from any Eventor, but in this example we'll import a small race from the Norwegian Eventor.

 Make sure that you are running the processing task using `yarn start` in the terminal.

-Open `processing/index.js` and add the folowing lines.
+Open `processing/index.js` and add the following lines.
 Make sure that the env variable is set and initialized using `direnv allow`.

 ```
 const EventorApi = require("./eventor-api/index.js");